greena13/react-hotkeys/README.md

 Also make sure your React application is not calling `stopPropagation()` on the key events before they reach the `<HotKeys>` component that defines the `keyMap`.

 Finally, make sure your key event are not coming from one of the [tags ignored by react-hotkeys](#Ignoring-events).

-#### Sequence is not being matched when moving between components

-For efficiency, every time the focused element changes, the key event history is reset.
-HotKeys does not currently support key sequences that involve shifting focus mid-way through.

 #### Blue border appears around children of HotKeys